 The best marinated tempeh recipe, tempeh cooking tips and loads of vegan recipes that prove tempeh can be absolutely delicious and healthy.

-If not, I’m going to give you the tempeh basics and share a few easy and unique recipes to get you started.
-If you already know all about tempeh, simple skip this part and hop straight to the recipes.
+In this post I’m going to give you the tempeh basics and share loads of creative tempeh recipes.
+If you already know all about tempeh, simply skip this part and hop straight to the recipes.
 I don’t mind!

 I’ve tried a ton of different tempeh varieties and Lightlife is definitely my favorite for a few reasons: it’s organic, gmo-free and easy to find a mainstream stores.
 I gravitate towards the Three Grain variety because it is the mildest in terms of taste, but I like the Original, Garden Veggie, Wild Rice and Flax too!